BadmWe/dspyt-webpage/dspyt/posts/gitcoinbetaroundanalysis.md

 tags: ["gitcoin", "python", "blockchain", "data", "pandas", "numpy"]
 ---

-## Introduction

-Welcome to this post on Beta Round Stats!
-In the world of grants and funding, organizations and platforms often have multiple rounds of funding to support a variety of projects. data represents the different rounds of grants provided by an organization or platform, with each round having a unique Round ID and name.
-The column "Total Projects" indicates the number of projects that were funded in each respective round.
-Additionally, the data includes the Ethereum wallet addresses associated with each round.
+Welcome to this post on Gitcoin Beta Round Stats!
+In the world of grants and funding, organizations and platforms often have multiple rounds of funding to support a variety of projects.
 Join us as we explore this data and gain insights into the grant funding process.

 ## Beta Round Stats.
 What are the rounds, how many grants in each round?

+First we import the python libraries:

 ```python
 import numpy as np